Platyctenida

 Platyctenida, also known as benthic comb jellies, is an order of comb jellies in the class Tentaculata.
 Platyctenids display a generally benthic lifestyle in contrast to most ctenophores being largely pelagic.
 Platyctenids display widely differing morphological characteristics from their pelagic counterparts, being highly flattened on their oral-aboral axis and having lost many key traits associated with the phylum.

 Taxonomy

 Platyctenida is the only benthic group of organisms in the phylum Ctenophora.
 Platyctenida are considered to be a phylogenetically young group along with the orders Lobata and Beroida and are believed to have stemmed from an ancestral version of the order Cydippida, after some kind of bottleneck effect in the phylum.
 This has been supported by strong morphological and developmental data, specifically the sharing of what has been termed a "Cydippida-like" larva form in all 4 orders.
 Platyctenida is thought to be a polyphyletic group.

-Research has shown that Ctenoplana neritica is just the early life stage of Coeloplana meteoris, and that the remaining members of Ctenoplanidae could also represent the early life history stages of Coeloplanidae and possibly other platyctenes.
+Research has shown that Ctenoplana neritica is just the early life stage of Benthoplana meteoris, and that the remaining members of Ctenoplanidae could also represent the early life history stages of Coeloplanidae and possibly other platyctenes.